 Dr. Brisman received his undergraduate degree, magna cum laude, in History and Science from Harvard University and his medical degree from Columbia College of Physicians and Surgeons.
 He then completed a general surgery internship and neurosurgical residency at Massachusetts General Hospital, serving as Chief Neurosurgical Resident in his final year.
 Dr. Brisman completed an interventional neuroradiology fellowship at Roosevelt Hospital in New York City under Alejandro Berenstein, MD, and a microvascular neurosurgical fellowship at Swedish Hospital, Seattle, Washington, under Drs.
 David Newell and Marc Mayberg.

 Before joining Neurological Surgery, P.C., Dr. Brisman served as Assistant Professor of Neurosurgery, Seton Hall University, and as Director, Cerebrovascular and Endovascular Services at the New Jersey Neuroscience Institute, JFK Medical Center, Edison, New Jersey.

 Dr. Brisman has published more than 37 articles in peer-reviewed neurosurgery journals on the treatment of Vascular/Skull Base conditions, Epilepsy/Radiosurgery, and General Neurosurgery.
 He has also written book chapters on Carotid Artery Disease, Intracranial Aneurysms, Arteriovenous Malformation, Subarachnoid Hemorrhage, and Vasospasm.

 Dr. Brisman is a member of the Congress of Neurological Surgeons, American Association of Neurological Surgeons, and the American Association of Neurological Surgery/Congress of Neurological Surgery, Cerebrovascular Surgery Section.
 He served as a Board Member, Credentialing Committee for Cervico-cranial Angiography and Carotid Angioplasty and Stenting at JFK Medical Center, Edison, NJ.
 He is the only neurosurgeon on the editorial board of the American Journal of Neuroradiology and an ad hoc reviewer for Neurosurgery, International Journal of Radiation Biology, and Acta Neurologica Scandinavica.

-Dr. Brisman was selected as a Castle Connolly “Top Doctor: New York Metro Area” in 2012, 2013 and 2016.
-He is one of only two Long Island neurosurgeons included in New York Magazine’s “Best Doctors 2013” listing and the only neurosurgeon from Nassau County to be recognized as one of the magazine’s “Best Doctors” in 2018 and 2019.”
+Dr. Brisman has been selected as a Castle Connolly “Top Doctor: New York Metro Area” from 2012-2015.
+In addition, he has been included in New York Magazine’s “Best Doctors” listing from 2013-2016.
+Dr. Brisman is the only neurosurgeon from Nassau County to be recognized as one of the magazine’s “Best Doctors” in 2018 and 2019.”